Chapter 16:

 “W-Wait!
 I swear I’m nobody, yo!
 I got no idea what Noah is doing with the girl, for real!”

 “…” Amala glanced at the still remaining psychic projections, immediately recognizing them.
 (When did she arrive?
 Did Vernon call her too?)
 Questions to be saved for another time.
-Amala’s grim, unfeeling, unrelenting, duty was well underway.
+Amala’s grim, unfeeling, unrelenting duty was well underway.
 “Noah?
 Is he your boss?
 Call him.
 Tell him to tell me everything.”

 “He ain’t been picking up…I-I think whatever’s happening outside got something to do with him, yo!
 Yo, we gotta’ get out of here!
 Fire’s coming!”
-More smoke filled the hall as Amala felt the warmth along her back grow.
+More smoke filled the hall as Amala felt warmth along her back grow.

 “…Then you’re useless…and someone who hurts kids.”
 Around her feet a circle of flames spilled outward!
 The flames snaked up the walls, eating at the foundation, slowly wrapping the entirety of the hall, turning it into an oven!

 “Don’t kill me, please!
 I got a kid too!”
 Words that fell on deaf ears.
 The fire at her feet mixed with those from behind, spiraling into a whirlpool of flames!
-The mannequins cracked under the heat, disintegrating within the blaze.
+The mannequins cracked under the heat, disintegrating within her blaze.
 The man slowly was freed from his captivity, but it was far too late.
-His back had been swallowed up, the flames quickly claimed his arms and legs, and finally his whole being!
+His back had been swallowed up, flames quickly claimed his arms and legs, and finally his whole being!
 Wailing in agony didn’t elicit sympathy from Amala, just frustration.
 She merely stepped over the crumbling mannequins, wiping away a trickle of blood from her nose on her way toward the entrance.

 Part 5

-The group hustled by a wave of pedestrians flowing in the opposite direction, trying to catch a glimpse of the theater house turned inferno!
 Reaching an empty parking lot, the exhausted group sat and caught their breath.
 “Ok…what the fuck is happening?!
 I’m so confused!”
 Katie pulled her sweat dampened hair out of its ponytail, allowing it to blow all about in the cold wind.

 “Hey, you, want to explain?”
 Katie looked to Amala.